TURX/kdeconnect-mac/README.md

 If you would like to talk to the KDE Connect developers & contributors (for questions or if you would like to contribute!), please join the [KDE Connect development Telegram channel](https://t.me/joinchat/AOS6gA37orb2dZCLhqbZjg).

+### Beta Testing

+You can get the public testing version of KDE Connect macOS by opening [this TestFlight link](https://testflight.apple.com/join/vxCluwBF).

+This version supports running on Macs with Apple Silicon and Intel Chip.

 ### Features

 ![Demo Screenshot](demo.jpg)